NCSU-High-Powered-Rocketry-Club/Graphite-Flight-Data-Logger/README.md

 - ✅ Debug Framework
   - ✅ Specialized debugMsg() functions to replace Serial.print with additional functionality <br> (See WL_DebugUtils.h for details)
   - ✅ Print sensor data to serial in [Teleplot](https://marketplace.visualstudio.com/items?itemName=alexnesnes.teleplot)-compatible format

-### Current Items
 - ✅ Implement [SPIFFS](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/storage/spiffs.html) internal file system *(non-SD card file system)* for storing webpage data
 - ✅ Implement WiFi AP functionality
   - Also added WiFi dev mode flag, if set to true WiFi will start in STA mode and connect to a pre-defined network (i.e. the same wifi network your PC is on)
 - ✅ Implement Base WebServer.h functionality for serving webpages
-  - ✅ server.serveStatic() for each page to send SPIFFS files to client upon request
+  - ✅ server.serveStatic() and server.on() callbacks to stream SPIFFS files to client upon request <br>
+    In some cases, client requests are denied or different items are returned depending on internal state flags (like armed status)
 - ✅ Implement mDNS for logger access via .local domain name (easier than typing the IP into the browser address bar)

+### Current Items

 - ❗ Store configuration data in non-volatile storage using ESP32 [Preferences](https://espressif-docs.readthedocs-hosted.com/projects/arduino-esp32/en/latest/api/preferences.html) library
 - HTML content, styling, scripting for core webpages
   - ❗ Placeholder **status pages** (doubles as the homepage when first connecting to the logger)
-    - ✅ Current time w/ sync button
+    - ✅ Current time w/ sync button (sends the current time from the client to the ESP32 to set the ESP32's internal RTC, since we can't use NTP)
-    - ✅ Current sensor data (Altitude, temp, pressure, x/y/z acceleration) ✅ - Current core configuration data
+    - ✅ Current sensor data (Altitude, temp, pressure, x/y/z acceleration)
+    - ✅ Current primary configuration data (placeholders)
-    ✅ - Arm button w/ confirm prompt <br>
+    - ✅ Arm button w/ confirm prompt <br>
-        Disallow arm if time not synced, not enough space on SD, or any other errors present
+        Disallow arm if time not synced, not enough space on SD (placeholder until SDFat implemented), or any other errors present (Future idea: detect non-nominal sensor conditions and prevent arming?)
     - ✅ Different status page when armed
     - Navigation buttons in header (for Setup, Flight Logs, Docs)
   - ❗ Setup page